palamsaiteja333/Toxicity-Prediction-Challenge/README.md

 To reduce the runtime of the container, pre-generated features are used for the Docker image creation.

 ### Step1:
-Pull and run the Docker image from the Docker repository using the following command:
+Open the command prompt (Windows machine) or terminal (MacBook) and run the below command to pull and execute the Docker image from the Docker repository:

 ```bash
 docker run devops333/toxicity-prediction:latest